aastronautss/tyler_guillen_website/_posts/2019-11-13-satantango-review.markdown

 ---
-title: "Tyler's Everest: Thoughts on Béla Tarr's Sátántangó"
+title: "Oh No It's a Movie Review: Thoughts on Béla Tarr's Sátántangó"
 category: movies
-summary: ""
+summary: "Adulterers and false prophets and diabetics, oh my!"
 subtitle: "Adulterers and false prophets and diabetics, oh my!"
 ---

-## I: IN WHICH TYLER DISCUSSES THE "IT’S A LONG PICTURE" ELEPHANT IN THE ROOM
+## I: In which Tyler discusses the "It's A Long Picture" elephant in the room

 Okay, let's get all of the takes about the 450-minute runtime out of our system first: